Artemas

 The project shares the same bleak, intense shades of Depeche Mode’s 1986 album Black Celebration.
 Songs like “Superstar” and “Southbound” reflect on intoxicating relationships, set to Nine Inch Nails-sized beats.

-Artemas himself coined the term “lovercore” to describe his genre — dark, sexy, synthpop that captures every shade of yearning and self-sabotage.
-It is not just a genre label.
-It is a mood.
-It is a movement.
+Artemas himself coined the term “lovercore” to describe his genre, dark, sexy, synthpop that captures every shade of yearning and self-sabotage.
+It is not just a genre label; it is a mood, and it is a movement.

 Getting Up to No Good Mixtape (March 2026)